MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-set-up-warehouse-employees.md

 ---
 title: Set Up Warehouse Employees
 description: Each user who performs warehouse activities must be set up as a warehouse employee assigned to one default location and potentially more non-default locations.
-author: SorenGP
+author: brentholtorf
+ms.author: bholtorf
+ms.reviewer: andreipa

-ms.topic: conceptual
+ms.topic: how-to
-ms.devlang: na
-ms.tgt_pltfrm: na
-ms.workload: na
+ms.date: 03/09/2023
+ms.custom: bap-template
 ms.search.form: 7328, 7348
-ms.date: 04/01/2021
-ms.author: edupont

 ---
 # Set Up Warehouse Employees

-Each user who performs warehouse activities must be set up as a warehouse employee assigned to one default location and potentially more non-default locations.
-This user setup filters all warehouse activities across the database to the employee's location so that the employee can only perform the warehouse activities at the default location.
-A user can be assigned to additional non-default locations for which the employee can view activity lines but not perform the activities.
+Each user who performs warehouse activities must be set up as a warehouse employee and assigned to a default location. [!INCLUDE [prod_short](includes/prod_short.md)] filters warehouse activities to the employee's default location.
+They can only perform the warehouse activities at the location.
+You can also assign a user to other locations.
+They can access but not perform activities at those locations.

 ## To set up warehouse employees